waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ## Prerequisites
 In this tutorial, you will need 1) an Ethereum account with at least `0.001` ethers on Goerli testnet  2) a hosted node on Goerli testnet.
-In case you are not familliar with either of these two steps, there are some dedicated sections at the end of this tutorial explaining how to obtain those.
+In case you are not familliar with either of these two steps, you may use the following tutorial on the [prerequisites of running onchain spam-protected chat2](./pre-requisites-of-running-onchain-spam-protected-chat2.md).
 Note that the required `0.001` ethers corresponds to the registration fee, however, you still need to have more fund in your account to cover the cost of the transaction gas fee.